7 Ways to Improve your Candidate Attraction

 Martin

-Famous brands notwithstanding, posting a job vacancy isn’t going to inundate you with pools of talented and relevant applications.
-And even if it does, it might not be enough to engage them through the entire recruitment process, and not lose them to another company with a stronger EVP (employer value proposition) and smoother process.
+Assuming you’re client isn't Google or Apple, posting a job vacancy probably isn't going to inundate you with pools of talented and relevant applications.
+And even if it does, it might not be enough to keep candidates engaged through the entire recruitment process.
+There's always the chance you'll lose them to another recruiter with a stronger personal brand.
+Or, who's selling a role with a company with a better EVP (employer value proposition) or a smoother application process.

-Whether you’re a hiring manager, business owner, or an in-house recruitment team, everyone wants to hire the best.
+As a professional recruiter, you'll want to hire the best.
 That’s a given.
-“Best” means something different for each hire (could be the most qualified, the most experienced, or maybe just the most enthusiastic).
-Regardless, there are a few proven ways to encourage people to want to work for your company.
+“Best” means something different for each hire (could be the most qualified, the most experienced, or maybe just the most enthusiastic - whatever your client and role demands).
+Regardless, there are a few proven ways to encourage people to want to apply for your jobs.

-Build an employer brand that you’d want to join.
+1. Promote an employer brand that you’d want to join

 Referrals and recommendations are gold.

 You’ve just read a job advert that resonates with you.
 What do you do next?
-Chances are, you head straight to Google, open up the company website and try to find out more.
+Chances are, you head straight to Google to find out more.
+And that’s what candidates reading your job ads will do too.

 Would you apply to one of your job ads?